 Glycerol ester of rosin is often made from the stumps of pine trees.
 It is used industrially to create fast-drying varnishes.
 The Internet is riddled with stories of people who had severe allergic reactions to it, usually causing a swollen throat that led to difficulty breathing.
 Glycerol ester of rosin is now being added to soft drinks, though federal limits ensure that its quantity remains under 100 P.P.M.
 This safety limitation does not apply to chewing gum.

 Polyvinyl acetate is not quite PVC.
 It is PVA.
-PVA is frequently referred to as "Carpenter's glue" or simply "white glue".
-Remember that this is not being used as an industrial product, but as something that children are frequently given to chew on (gum base is in bubble gum too).
+PVA is frequently referred to as "carpenter's glue" or simply "white glue".
+Remember that this is not being used as an industrial product, but as something that children are frequently given to chew upon (gum base is in bubble gum too).
 This ingredient compliments the paraffin wax, which is derived from refined petroleum.

 Acesulfame potassium (acesulfame K) has similar properties to aspartame, and it is believed to be a carcinogen.
 The Center for Science in the Public Interest petitioned the F.D.A. for a stay of approval, due to the lack of testing done on this substance.
 Studies on animals have shown a correlation between acesulfame potassium and various tumors.